November and December 2010 were difficult months for IT security.

 It doesn't have to be this way.
-Using a managed secure file server like Linoma Software's [now HelpSystems] GoAnywhere Services - which has granular permissions and security controls, along with detailed audit logs and alerts - IT can monitor and better secure and control its data resources.
+Using a secure file transfer solution like GoAnywhere MFT, which has granular permissions and security controls, along with detailed audit logs and alerts, IT can monitor and better secure and control its data resources.

-Regardless of how your organization or your trusted business partners are configured to exchange data, isn't it time to consider a better way to manage your company's file transfer security?
+Regardless of how your organization or your trusted business partners are configured to exchange data, isn't it time to consider a better way to manage your file transfer security?